vkhazin/devops-courseware/README.md

 * to emphasize the discipline of automation and delivery for infrastructure and applications
 * to explore automated configuration/secrets management options
 * to highlight the importance of automated monitoring
+* to scout continuous testing promises
-* to get familiar with industry tools and frameworks
+* to list industry tools and frameworks

 ## Audience